Ajaxshadow/Elog_Book/README.md

 ## Contributing

-We welcome contributions from the community to enhance and improve the Innov8 Hub MERN Stack Website.
+We welcome contributions from the community to enhance and improve the E-log Book Web Application.
 Feel free to submit pull requests, report issues, or suggest new features.
 Together, let's empower educators and students alike! 🙌

 ## License